TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 - Treat 'off' as Offline: **enabled** (the whole reason we are using a ping sensor)
 - Enable Scheduled Reboot: enabled
 - Scheduled Reboot Time: 04:00:00
-- Restart Guard Sensor: `sensor.restarting_status`
+- Restart Guard Sensor: optional, as above.

 In minimal mode the offline detector is the workhorse.
 The 90-second offline timeout rides out brief network blips and short DHCP renewals without falsely cycling the router.
 When the gateway has been unreachable for more than 90 seconds the plug cycles, the router boots, and the gateway comes back online within another minute or so.
 The 04:00 scheduled cycle is preventive maintenance, useful for routers with slow memory leaks.